ihmeuw/vivarium_research/docs/source/onboarding_resources/contributing/index.rst

 and re-request reviews.
 Once everyone has responded and is happy (or has, at least, marked your PR as approved), you can click the ``Merge Pull Request`` button and add your docs to the master branch.

+**Protocol for adding reviewers:**

+From the research team:

+For pull requests that are project-specific, you should request review from all members of the research team involved with that project.
+For more general pull requests that apply to overall Vivarium protocols and/or framework, etc., you should request review from all members of the research team.

+From the engineering team:

+Always tag engineers working on a given project for pull requests related to that project.
+This will allow the engineering team members to stay informed of project development and ask clarifying questions as necessary.
+The only potential exception is for pull requests that only contain information on research background and do not contain any information related to modeling strategy.

+Engineering team members on a given project should be tagged as required reviewers when a pull request contains any changes that:

+- Were requested by engineering, or
+- Affects modeling strategy that has already been implemented and therefore requires code changes by the engineers
+   - In this case, the research team member who made the pull request is responsible for making a ticket on the `engineering JIRA board <https://jira.ihme.washington.edu/secure/RapidBoard.jspa?rapidView=305&view=planning.nodetail&selectedIssue=MIC-3449&epics=visible&issueLimit=100&selectedEpic=MIC-3420>`_ that outlines the requested code changes.
+The research team member should then post a slack message in the project-specific channel that tags the engineers and links to the new JIRA ticket. `More information on how to make engineering JIRA tickets as a research team member can be found here <https://hub.ihme.washington.edu/pages/viewpage.action?spaceKey=SSE&title=RT+Ticket+Creation>`_.